 This Day In Writing History

-On January 23rd, 1930, the famous Caribbean poet and playwright Derek Wolcott was born in Castries, Saint Lucia.
+On January 23rd, 1930, the famous Caribbean writer Derek Wolcott was born in Castries, Saint Lucia.
 His mother was a teacher who often recited poetry around the house.
 His father was an artist and poet who died before Derek and his twin brother Roderick were born.

 Derek Wolcott first intended to become an artist like his father, training with painter Harold Simmons.
 But he soon fell in love with literature and writing became his main passion.
 He was twelve years old when his first published poem appeared in a newspaper.